Sardines are a polarizing comestible. You either like them, or you don´t.

 No surprise there.

 After taking the tour, we sampled the tinned fish, and they did not disappoint.
-Our sardine factory adventure ended with a glass of Vinho Verde white wine and a sampling of sardines.
+Our sardine factory adventure ended with a glass of Vinho Verde wine and a sampling of sardines.
 It was the perfect mid-day snack.

 Who knew that canned fish could be so much fun and so delicious?